 Carry handles on both sides, as well as the top and bottom give you, and baggage handlers, plenty of places to grab and carry the bag.
 The Sherpa backpack system is updated in 2018, the strap stash system has been updated to make it easier to access and stash the straps.
 The Sherpa system allows you to carry the bag on your back with comfortable shoulder and waist straps, or tuck them away out of sight and away from hungry baggage carousel gremlins and just roll the bag on the integrated wheels and be confident the bag will arrive safely.
 See more photos of the bag here.

-As packaged from the factory the board is protected by a layer of plastic to separate the board from itself when rolled, small inflatable “water wings” which go around the fins to help them keep shape, the Titan pump in it’s own bag and a bag that bundles the whole lot.
+As packaged from the factory the board is protected by a layer of plastic to separate the board from itself when rolled, the Titan pump in it’s own bag and a bag that bundles the whole lot.